Yikes-Cyborg-Run/ePaper-Pi-Cam/README.md

 **How do I restore the camera defaults?**
 There is a file in the Resources directory titled "default_config.txt".
 Copy that folder into the parent directory and rename it to "config.txt".

+**My camera is not working or is not recognized**
+Make sure that you have connected your camera properly to the Serial Interface port.
+Refer to the image under Connect the Camera in the [Hardware](https://github.com/Yikes-Cyborg-Run/ePaper-Pi-Cam#hardware) section.

 **At what resolution/size are photos taken?**
 The default resolution is set to the highest resolution for this particular camera: 3000x2000 -- Need exact number here!!!!!!!
 You can set the resolution to be lower from the System Options Menu.
 If you have a camera that will accept a higher resolution